By Alice Hart

 2. To make the toasties, divide the brie and rocket between two slices of bread, spreading the remaining two slices generously with your chutney.
 Sandwich together, pressing down firmly, then cook in a hot griddle pan.
 Weigh the toastie down with something heavy like a saucepan to press the ingredients together as they heat.
 When the bread is marked from the griddle and the brie is melting –about 1-2 minutes on each side – slice the toasties into wedges and eat straightaway.

 These delicate, fluffy marshmallows will leave bought versions standing.
 They keep well for a few days and make an excellent present.

-1 tbsp vegetable oil or other flavourless oil
+- 1 tbsp vegetable oil or other flavorless oil

 1. Grease a 20x20cm square baking tin with half the flavourless oil.
 Line the base and sides with non-stick baking paper and lightly grease again with the oil.
 Put the sugar into a saucepan with 250ml cold water and stir over a low heat until it dissolves.

 2. Stand a sugar thermometer in the liquid and increase to a medium heat.
 Bring to the boil and simmer briskly until it reaches 122°C or 252°F. This should take at least 15 minutes.
 If you do not have a sugar thermometer, test by dropping a tiny amount of sugar syrup into a glass of cold water – it should form a hard ball.

 3. Meanwhile, soak the gelatine leaves in cold water, adding them one by one, until softened.
 Next, purée the cherries in a blender until smooth.
 Pass through a sieve to remove all the skin, pushing the mixture through with the back of a spoon.